razvancioc/Ramy---3D-Printed-Robotic-Arm/README.md

     <img src="https://img.youtube.com/vi/tcOHtl4LamA/maxresdefault.jpg" alt="Watch the video" width="600" />
   </a>
 </p>

+Check the Media folder to see more photos with the fully assembled Robotic Arm.

 ## About the Project
 The 3D printed parts are based on an excellent open-source model found on [MakerWorld](https://makerworld.com/en/models/2466519-3d-robotic-arm?from=search).
 To better understand the kinematics and prepare for the programming phase, I imported and fully assembled the components in **Autodesk Fusion 360**, where I also conducted a motion study.